JiwonPark-97/spreadsheet/README.md

         2. representing dependencies
         3. storing expressions to evaluate
         4. representing cells and their contents and dependencies.
-        5. representing a complete spreadsheet model (all of the above).
+        5. representing a complete spreadsheet model (all of the above)
-        6.
+        6. providing a GUI for user to utilize a spreadsheet.

 # Time Expenditures: